Magisk-Modules-Repo/energizedprotection/README.md

 Requirements
 ------
- - Use Magisk v20.4 for better compatibility.
+ - Use Magisk v20.4+ for better compatibility.
- - Magisk v20.0 - 20.3 users are required to install `Busybox for Android NDK` module, unless the module won't work.
+ - Magisk v20.0 - 20.3 users are required to install `Busybox for Android NDK` module, for the module to work properly.

 Run
 ------